 GPB Capital is a New York-based alternative asset management firm that offers exempt, private-placement securities.

 These private-placement securities inherently have a high degree of risk due to their nature as unregistered securities offerings (and without regulatory oversight).
-According to their website, “GPB Capital is a New York-based alternative asset management firm that seeks to acquire income-producing private companies.
-GPB Capital provides their portfolio companies with the strategic planning, managerial insight and capital needed to enable strong businesses to work towards the next level of growth and profitability.”
+According to its website, “GPB Capital is a New York-based alternative asset management firm that seeks to acquire income-producing private companies.
+GPB Capital provides its portfolio companies with the strategic planning, managerial insight, and capital needed to enable strong businesses to work towards the next level of growth and profitability.”

 Investors seeking recourse for losses in GPB Capital Holdings are required to file their disputes in FINRA arbitration.
 Erez Law has been retained by many investors to file FINRA arbitration claims against brokerage firms to recover their losses.
 Our firm has been very successful in making recoveries for our clients throughout the United States.

 At Erez Law, many of our clients come to us because of our specialization in recovering investment losses.
 We use considerable legal resources to help investors who trusted reckless and unethical financial advisors.
 We hold brokerage firms accountable for dishonest investment advisory practices, unsuitable recommendations, misrepresentation, and over-concentration in connection with their investment recommendations.

 If you invested in GPB Capital Holdings without understanding the risks associated with your investment, you may be able to recoup your losses.
 Our team of financial securities attorneys has experience with FINRA arbitration, and we know how to hold brokerage firms and advisers liable for their indiscretions.
 Contact our attorneys at (888) 840-1571 to get started.

 The Concern with Private Placements Including GPB Capital Holdings